KxSystems/docs/docs/architecture/uq.md

 $ q subscriber.q
 ```

-The publisher will generate some random data and publish it periodically on a timer.
+The publisher generates some random data and publishes it periodically on a timer.

 The subscriber will receive data from the publisher and output it to the screen.
 You can modify the subscription request and the `upd` function of the subscriber as required.
 You can run multiple subscribers at once.